 - Open your favourite text editor, create a new file and start the file with <?php

-- Copy and paste the “force-cookies-on-root” code to your newly created file.
+- Copy and paste the “force-cookies-on-root” code below to your newly created file.
 If you want to change the path to another directory/subfolder, place it within the quotation marks on line 6.

 - When you are done editing, save the file ending with .php